Tisha England enters her 10th season as the head women's basketball coach at Catawba Valley Community College in 2022-23.

-England guided the Red Hawks to a record-setting season in 2017-18, including a 26-6 overall record and 20-2 mark in conference play.
-The 26 wins are the most in a season by a CVCC women's basketball team in school history.
+England led the Red Hawks to a record-setting season in 2017-18, including a 26-6 overall record and 20-2 mark in conference play.
+The 26 wins are the second most in a season by a CVCC women's basketball team in school history.
 As part of her team's success, England was named the 2017-18 Region X Coach of the Year — the first time in her career that she's received this honor.

 Before starting her coaching career, England was a standout athlete at Newton-Conover High School, where she garnered All-American Honors.
 She was named Gatorade State Player of the Year in women's basketball in 1987-88, and her No. 32 jersey at NCHS is the only number to be retired at the school.
 England is also a member of the Newton-Conover Sports Hall of Fame, where she was inducted into the inaugural class in 2010.
 England is also a member of the Catawba County Sports Hall of Fame Class of 2013.